sfeigen/RandomImages/README.md

 # RandomImages

 ## Simple script that picks and sorts images at random from a directory of folders.
-## Creates new subdir that allow for tracking daily progress.
+## Creates new subdir that allows for tracking daily progress.